mushfikurr/overline-zebar/README.md

 ### Config Widget

 A comprehensive GUI for configuring all aspects of the widgets, from appearance to functionality.
 See the [Configuration](#configuration) section for more details.

+### Script-Launcher Widget

+A simple but powerful widget that allows you to define and quickly run custom shell commands or scripts.

 ## Installation